 The best time to visit Tanna volcano

 A few days after our visit, tourists got stuck on the island because of heavy rain.
 Our inability to forecast Nature is part of its beauty.
 Some days, the eruption is not as impressive.
-Other days, it is a bit too much and tours may be canceled.
+On other days, it is a bit too much and tours may be cancelled.
 They rank the Tanna volcano activity on a scale from 0 to 4.
 You can check the level here.
 It was at level 2 when we visited Tanna, described as moderate eruptions.
 Access to the summit remains open but it is too dangerous to access the crater.
-If it reaches level 3, the tours are canceled and they evacuate the area at level 4.
+If it reaches level 3, the tours are cancelled and they evacuate the area at level 4.

 Withdraw cash in Port Vila

 There is an ATM on Tanna in Lenakel, but that’s a detour.
 Hence, it is better to withdraw cash in Port Vila.
 Try to have small notes by going to the supermarket, for example, so you can pay the exact amount.
 We often met people who could not give the money back from our big notes given by the ATM.

 There is no ATM on the east side of the island and payments are cash only.
 You will also need 200 VT for the airport departure tax.
 Allow around 1,500-2,000 VT for a meal in the west of the island and around 750-1,000 VT in the east.

 There is a discount for joining Tanna volcano tour a second time, and it is free the third time.
 Make sure you ask about the conditions to avoid bad surprises.
 Some people were told you had to visit it multiple times on the same day to benefit from the price reduction, and I read a review from someone who was asked to pay full price for his fourth time, but I could not confirm this with the tour operator.

 Things to bring on your Tanna volcano tour